-- Read, understand, and support the mission of Amana Academy. - Read and understand the Parent Handbook, the Parent-School Covenant, and sign and return the acknowledgement - Attend parent/student/teacher conferences, and be available for contact with teachers/staff on a regular basis (signing notes home, returning phone calls/emails) to discuss student's school activities, or social, emotional, and academic - Carefully read any communications on Infinite Campus, sent home in student folders, via email and/or classroom communication channels. - Support my child to meet their goals at Amana Academy- personally, socially, academically, and work in partnership with Amana staff/child's teacher - Allow my student to participate fully in all Field Studies. - Contribute financially to support programs at Amana Academy if I have the means to do so. - Commit to serving the Mandatory volunteer hours (10 hours per school year per parent) and participate on a Parent Organization committee or subcommittee. - Attend 2 Student Led Conferences per year and 2 Celebrations of Learning per year if I have the means to do so. - Be responsible for the behavior and actions of my student.
+- Read, understand, and support the mission of Amana Academy. - Read and understand the Parent Handbook, the Parent-School Covenant, and sign and return the acknowledgement page. - Attend parent/student/teacher conferences, and be available for contact with teachers/staff on a regular basis (signing notes home, returning phone calls/emails) to discuss student's school activities, or social, emotional, and academic concerns. - Carefully read any communications on Infinite Campus, sent home in student folders, via email and/or classroom communication channels. - Support my child to meet their goals at Amana Academy- personally, socially, academically, and work in partnership with Amana staff/child's teacher - Allow my student to participate fully in all Field Studies. - Contribute financially to support programs at Amana Academy if I have the means to do so. - Commit to serving the Mandatory volunteer hours (10 hours per school year per parent) and participate on a Parent Organization committee or subcommittee. - Attend 2 Student Led Conferences per year and 2 Celebrations of Learning per year if I have the means to do so. - Be responsible for the behavior and actions of my student. - Ensure I am following the proper procedures and communication channels to share concerns, feedback, and other important information regarding my student or the greater Amana Community.